linux-system-roles/network/README.md

 Note the destinction between the profile name `name` and the device name `interface_name`, which may or may not be the same.

+### `zone`

+Sets the firewalld zone for the interface.

+Slaves to bridge/bond/team devices cannot specify a zone.

 ### `state: up`

 #### Example